-Content

-Executive summary

-Introduction to Segmentation

-Segmentation strategy

-Threat modeling and segmentation

-MB’s segmentation plan analysis

-MB & OTORIO unified Analysis process

-Recommendation and summary

-Appendix A – enforcement points locations comparison

-1. Executive Summery
+Executive Summary

-While most IT networks are constantly evolving and adapting to the challenging cyber landscape, OT related production floors’ topology and architecture is evolving in a much slower pace.
-This situation provides potential attackers with both the means and opportunities to unhurriedly develop generic or targeted offensive tailored tools and operate freely undetected for long periods of time in the production floor environment.
+While most IT networks are constantly evolving and adapting to the challenging cyber landscape, OT related production floors topology and architecture is evolving at a much slower pace.
+This situation provides potential attackers with both the means and the opportunity to unhurriedly develop generic or targeted offensive tools, and operate freely and undetected for long periods of time in the production floor environment.

-The ongoing penetration of industry 4.0 and digitalization of the manufacturing plant, has introduced new potential attack vectors to the production process in which the current security paradigm and countermeasures are inadequate to deal with.
+The ongoing penetration of industry 4.0, and the digitalization of the manufacturing plant, has introduced new potential attack vectors to the production process, which the current security paradigm and countermeasures are unprepared to deal with.

 Designing and deploying new security mitigation controls in a production floor is a complex task.
-There are multiple parameters affecting the equilibrium between security and the system manageability such as: team competence, capacity to operate efficiently more systems and the plant’s assets’ ability to co-exist with advanced security countermeasures (e.g. EDR for endpoints, strong authentication, segmentation etc.).
+There are multiple parameters affecting the equilibrium between security and the system manageability, such as: team competence, capacity to efficiently operate more systems, and the ability of plant assets to co-exist with advanced security countermeasures (e.g. EDR for endpoints, strong authentication, segmentation etc).

-MB’s shop floor in general and Untertürkheim’s hall networks specifically, as most industrial world’s production floors, were not designed and built over the years to withstand the present and future new attack techniques leveraged by the proliferation of IIoT, nor the newly focused attention of attackers to penetrate the OT networks for multiple reasons (i.e. financial gain, espionage, business competition, terror and sabotage).
+MB’s shop floor, in general, and Untertürkheim’s hall networks specifically, like most industrial world production floors, were not designed and built over the years to withstand the present and future attack techniques leveraged by the proliferation of IIoT, nor the newly-focused attention of attackers to penetrate OT networks, for a various reasons (i.e. financial gain, espionage, business competition, terror and sabotage).

-Cyber risk management and its derivative risk assessment aim to tip the balance to the defenders’ favor by prioritizing and focusing mitigation resources according to several parameters such as: asset identification, visibility and management, impact analysis, digital growth, risk appetite and others.
+Cyber-risk management, and its derivative risk assessment, aim to tip the balance in the defenders’ favor by prioritizing and focusing mitigation resources according to several parameters such as: asset identification, visibility and management, impact analysis, digital growth, risk appetite, and others.

-The majority of production floors worldwide varies from one another, making the need for a tailored risk management plan.
-An effective and efficient plan must be tailored to the plant’s characteristics in order to make the implantation successful and the risk management plan effective.
+Most production floors worldwide vary from one another, creating a need for a tailored risk management plan.
+An effective and efficient plan must be tailored to the plant characteristics in order to make the implantation successful and the risk management plan effective.